Stay ahead with actionable finance strategies, tips, news, and trends.

 SAP BPC vs Prophix

-SAP is primarily focused on its enterprise resource planning (ERP) business, Prophix offers a Financial Performance Management Platform that has been built by finance leaders for finance leaders.
+SAP is primarily focused on its enterprise resource planning (ERP) business.
+Prophix One, a Financial Performance Platform, has been built by finance leaders for finance leaders.

 10: Pigment